Duality for local fields and sheaves on the category of fields

 It does not seem possible to directly compare extensions over $\Spec k^{\perf}_{\et}$ and $\Spec k^{\ind\rat}_{\et}$.
-Instead, we define another site, the \emph{perfect pro-fppf site}, denoted by $\Spec k^{\perf}_{\pro\fppf}$.
-Its underlying category is the category of perfect $k$-algebras, where a covering of a perfect affine $k$-scheme $X$ is a jointly surjective finite family of filtered inverse limits of flat affine $X$-schemes of finite presentation.
+The \'etale topology is too coarse to treat the above morphism $\xi_{A} \times_{k} \xi_{A} \to A$ as a covering.
+Instead of trying a direct comparison, we define another site, the \emph{perfect pro-fppf site}, denoted by $\Spec k^{\perf}_{\pro\fppf}$.
+Its underlying category is the category of perfect $k$-algebras, where a covering of a perfect affine $k$-scheme $X$ is a jointly surjective finite family of filtered inverse limits of perfect flat affine $X$-schemes of finite presentation.
 This is a flat analog of Scholze's pro-\'etale site \cite{Sch13}.
 Using the pro-fppf topology, we can include the faithfully flat morphism $\xi_{A} \times_{k} \xi_{A} \onto A$ above as a covering, even though it is not of finite presentation or pro-\'etale.
 There is no difference between cohomology with respect to $\Spec k^{\perf}_{\pro\fppf}$ and $\Spec k^{\perf}_{\et}$ with coefficients in a quasi-algebraic group $B$ since $B$ is the perfection of a smooth algebraic group.
 (There seems to be no known analogous comparison result for the fpqc cohomology instead of pro-fppf for the third cohomology $H^{3}(R, \Gm)$ or higher.)
 The comparison of extensions over $\Spec k^{\perf}_{\pro\fppf}$ and $\Spec k^{\ind\rat}_{\et}$ is complicated due to the fact that the category $k^{\rat}$ of fields do not have all finite fiber sums and the pullback functor for the natural continuous functor $\Spec k^{\perf}_{\pro\fppf} \to \Spec k^{\ind\rat}_{\et}$ is not exact.
 To overcome this, we follow Breen's method (\cite{Bre78}) to write extension groups of $A$ in terms of spectral sequences whose $E_{2}$-terms are given by cohomology groups of products of $A$.
 More precisely, we use Mac Lane's resolution defined as the bar construction for the cubical construction (\cite{Mac57}), and apply it to the left variable $A$ of the functor $\Ext^{n}(A, B)$.